Olex2/help/gui/EN/work/report.md

 # Report Settings 3
-Select a style for the atom labels to be used in the report.
+Select a style for displaying numbers and suffixes in atom labels in the report.

 # h3-collection-help